jfrog/artifactory-user-plugins/deploy/remoteDownload/README.md

 repo - The repository to which the file will be deployed <br>
 path - The deployment path within the repository <br>
 url - The remote file URL <br>
-username - Username for basic authentication for the remote endpoint (Optinal) <br>
+username - Username for basic authentication for the remote endpoint (Optional) <br>
-password - Password for basic authentication for the remote endpoint (Optinal)
+password - Password for basic authentication for the remote endpoint (Optional)